School Safety Grants

 - No Activity Fiscal Report Instructions

-Certification Forms: required before release of final payment
+Certification Forms required before release of final payment

 Direct Deposit Forms

-Your school needs to be a registered vendor with the Department of Justice in order to receive reimbursement.
-If you are not a registered vendor, please request the three documents (listed below) to your Grant Specialist.
+Your school needs to be a registered vendor with the Department of Justice to receive reimbursement.
+If you are not a registered vendor, please request the three documents (listed below) from your Grant Specialist.
 If your school is already registered as a vendor and you would like to delineate which account School Safety funds are deposited into, please complete section 1, 2, 5 and 6 of the Authorization for Direct Deposit form.
 Note, these forms will require a copy of a current voided check or a bank letter on bank letterhead, signed by a bank representative.

 - Authorization for Direct Deposit

 - IRS W-9

 Training Required by School Safety Initiative

 - Round 1: Three hours of Trauma Informed Care/ACES/Trauma Sensitive Schools training for all full-time staff.
 Completion must be certified when closing out your Round 1 grant by initialing the Round 1 Grant Certification Form.
 Schools do not need to submit further proof of training unless requested at a later date.